 Follow-Up Care and Survivorship

-Because adrenal cancer is so rare, the plan for follow-up treatment may vary from provider to provider.
 You will be followed closely for recurrence of the disease and to monitor any side effects of the treatment you received.
-Your provider will determine what testing you need depending upon your treatment and any new symptoms you may be experiencing.
-If part of your treatment plan includes taking mitotane, you will frequently have blood drawn to check the level of mitotane in your blood.
+Your provider will talk to you about what testing you need depending upon your treatment and any new symptoms you may be having.
+If part of your treatment plan includes taking mitotane, you will have blood drawn to check the level of mitotane in your blood.
 You may have CT scans to monitor you for recurrence or to check if a tumor is growing.
-If you are taking medications to suppress hormone production by the cancer you will have intermittent tests of your blood and urine to check hormone levels.
+If you are taking medications to suppress hormone production by the cancer, you will have tests of your blood and urine to check hormone levels.

 Cancer survivorship is a relatively new focus of oncology care.
 With nearly 17 million cancer survivors in the US alone, there is a need to help patients transition from active treatment to survivorship.
 What happens next, how do you get back to normal, what should you know and do to live healthy going forward?
 A survivorship care plan can be a first step in educating yourself about navigating life after cancer and helping you communicate knowledgeably with your healthcare providers.
 Create a survivorship care plan today on OncoLink.

 Adrenal Cancer Support

 This website offers information and support for those affected by adrenal cancer.

 Appendix: Complete Adrenal Cancer Staging

 No evidence of primary tumor